urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 # Outputs

 Emissions results are reported in URBANopt reports.
 For each feature, time series results are reported in the CSV report and aggregate values are reported in URBANopt JSON reports.
-Below are descriptions for the emissions results variables.
+Below are descriptions for the emissions results variables. **Warning**: emissions associated with electricity may be included in the output reporting for multiple calculation approaches (e.g., future hourly and historical average); electricity emissions values from different calculation approaches should **NOT** be summed together.

 ### JSON reports results